 The Brazos River is the longest river flowing entirely in Texas, with its watershed stretching from New Mexico to the Gulf of Mexico.

-The Brazos River draw lies approximately 50 miles west of the Texas-New Mexico border beginning a watershed that stretches 1,050 miles and comprises 44,620 square miles, 42,000 of which are in Texas.
+The Brazos River draw lies approximately 50 miles west of the Texas-New Mexico state line, beginning a watershed that stretches 1,050 miles and comprises 45,510 square miles, 42,830 of which are in Texas.
 Texas compromises 94% of the watershed, while only 6% is located in New Mexico.

 The Brazos River proper is formed at the confluence of the upper forks of the river, the Salt and Double Mountain, in Stonewall County.
 The Clear Fork joins the river just above Possum Kingdom Lake in Young County.
 The river enters the Gulf of Mexico two miles south of the city of Freeport in Brazoria County.